 C Point must retrace to either 0.618 or 0.786

 CD price leg should be equal to AB leg

 D Point will be at the 1.618 Fib extension off the BC leg if there is 0.618 retracement at the C point

 D Point will be at the 1.27 Fib extension off the BC leg if there is 0.786 retracement at the C point

 It all looks nice and clean on the above images.
 But its not so often on real life charts.
 Lets have a look at some real life examples too.

 Above is the current AUDUSD H4 chart.
 As of right now, it is actually forming an ABCD pattern.
 Markets have been just opened and there seems to be a gap at this weeks open.
 Downside to this pattern is that C point has been just shy of the 0.618.
 It is still a valid pattern (according to my rules of engagement) since the candle that created the C point actually closed above the 0.50 retracement.
 Had the wick touched the 0.618 it would have been perfect.

 Another negative point with regard to this particular ABCD is that the CD leg has more bearish momentum than that of the AB leg.
 Since we are looking for a reversal at the D point, we would have liked to see lesser bearish momentum in the CD leg compared to the AB leg.

 Having mentioned those points to the contrary, we still might see price reverse sharply to the upside.
 How would I trade this though?
 This is a no-trade pattern for me.
 Unless I see strong reversal signals in price action in lower timeframes, there is no reason to enter any trade.
 Remember a pattern in itself offers only a slight probability of a reversal happening.
-Finding confluence and other reasons to support the idea of a reversal is totally up to the trader.
+Finding confluence in trading to support the idea of a reversal is totally up to the trader.
 This is the reason why some traders say harmonics do not work.
 They simply dont understand the concept behind harmonic trading.